tairasoul/JCO/README.md

 # todo

-- figure out where to get fvars from
+- nothing until i figure out whether or not rco2 is compromised
-  - fvars will be gettable from a local json file, if you need any go [here](https://github.com/fheahdythdr/rco-fflags)